Y-Taichi/1Stroke/README.md

 By playing repeatedly, you'll naturally improve your drawing skills.
 I originally created this because I wanted to draw the map of Hokkaido beautifully.

 The code was written by Gemini and the-pen.

+## Localization / 日本語対応

+This repository includes a Japanese translation of the user-facing UI and documentation.

+- Japanese README: `README.ja.md` (日本語ドキュメント)
+- The app includes a language switcher (top-right) so you can toggle between English and Japanese in the UI.